Politics

 2–3 Dec 2025 · Brussels

-Youth representation, green transition, and regional security
+Youth representation, green transition, regional security

 Nordic Baltic Youth Summit in Helsinki